WilliamTaing/CSS422Hardware/README.md

 # CSS422Hardware
-For hardware and organization
+#For hardware and organization
-We are going to write a decompiler in Easy68K.
+# are going to write a decompiler in Easy68K.